 You have founded your group ‘Our Tribe’, a global community that is continually growing – what is this group about?

 Everywhere I turn there are strong, brave courageous ladies who have their own amazing story of how they’ve got where they are in life and it’s always a story well worth sharing and to learn from.
-‘Our Tribe’, is a supportive network of women who have one fundamental thing in common and that is to want to be part of something bigger!
+‘Our Tribe’, is a supportive Women’s Business Network who have one fundamental thing in common and that is to want to be part of something bigger!
 To help and support each other in a safe environment that is non-judgemental, totally confidential within the group, and devoting our precious time to each other.
 Within Our Tribe there is no competition and it’s not about selling anything, it’s all about creating a community that supports one another to do great things.
 I wanted to be really selective in who is part of this and ensure we all are like-minded souls, and ask that any negative ego’s gets left at the door!!
 We as women are powerful already, imagine what we could do as part of a global united tribe!

 What is your mission in life?